smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 #### 11th to 15th December

+* OK, so disase map sync OK; rrDropLineRedraw/syncMapping2Events are not being fired; so it must be the D3 maps that are leaking.
+This agrees with the memory map comparisons.

 In progress:

 * Generate the study setup JSON used by the web browser [this will need the missing database fields to be added, principally smoothing type].